AHB-7/e-com/README.md

 ## Overview

 This project is a fully functional e-commerce web application built using modern front-end technologies.
-Users can search for products, filter through categories, and manage a shopping cart, with real-time updates using Zustand for state management.
+Users can search for products and manage a shopping cart, with real-time updates using Zustand for state management.

 ## Features

--   Product listing and filtering.
+-   Product listing.
 -   Search functionality for products.
 -   Add/remove products from the shopping cart.
 -   Persist cart state across sessions using `localStorage`.